CtrlK

 Progressive Disclosure

-The skill is a monolithic document at ~300+ lines with no bundle files or references to supplementary materials.
-Content like the full permission check checklist, defense assessment table, and detailed agent security patterns could be split into separate reference files.
-The references section lists external resources but doesn't link to any bundled supporting files.
+The skill is a monolithic document at ~300+ lines with no bundle files to offload detailed content.
+The cross-references to other skills (threat-modeling, owasp-audit, api-audit, ai-risk-management) are good, but the inline content is dense — the tool/agent audit section, permission boundaries section, and defense assessment could each be separate reference files.
+The references section at the end lists external resources but doesn't link to any bundled supporting materials.

 2 / 3